MicrosoftDocs/globalization/globalization/internationalization/externalize-resources.md

 Translation is never a word-by-word substitution.
 The information that a sentence or word needs to convey is highly dependent on the context where a string used.
 A word or sentence by itself isn't sufficient context for a translator.
-You cannot rely on your translators to know your product well.
+You can’t rely on your translators to know your product well.
 Developers provide context for resources through resource commenting (sometimes call "contextual metadata").

 A resource comment should explain where a string appears in the user interface and what it relates to.
 The comment can explain the conditions under which the message is displayed.
 If the string contains technical terms or application jargon, the usage should be explained.

-If the string is a format string containing placeholders, it is particularly important to document the part of speech and meaning of each placeholder.
+If the string is a format string containing placeholders, it's particularly important to document the part of speech and meaning of each placeholder.
 See [Message formatting](..\internationalization/message-formatting.md) for more detailed guidance on message formatting.

 ## Non-localizable text